MarcelNiedermeier/Quantunity/README.md

 ## Disclaimer

 This Julia package is still under development as a part of the author's doctoral research in the groups for *Correlated Quantum Materials* and *Quantum Transport* at Aalto University in Espoo, Finland.
-If you discover any bugs, inconsitencies or other issues while using it, or if you have suggestions for features which should be implemented but aren't, please contact me at marcel.niedermeier[at]aalto.fi.
+If you discover any bugs, inconsitencies or other issues while using it, or if you have suggestions for features which should be implemented but aren't, please contact me at `marcel.niedermeier[at]aalto.fi`.
 I would be very glad for any feedback!

 ## License, Citation